 - Remote web access to the server

 - Office 365 integration

-With the above features missing, some of the key stakeholders consulted before the introduction of Windows Server 2019 Essentials are not satisfied with the new implementation because the new release looks like a foundation server and not set up to run like a complete Essentials.
+With the above features missing, some of the key stakeholders consulted before the introduction of Windows Server 2019 Essentials expressed their dissatisfaction with the new implementation because the new release looks like a foundation server, and it is not set up to run like a complete Essentials.

-Even though the new Essentials will have the same characteristics as the ones in earlier versions, the following remain:
+Even though the new Essentials will have the same characteristics as the ones in earlier versions, the following stand out:

 - Reduced costs

-- Be able to run traditional applications such as file and print sharing
+- Ability to run traditional applications such as file sharing and print sharing

 The idea behind Microsoft’s decision to reduce the functionalities of Windows Server Essentials for the 2019 Server edition may not be clear to everyone.

 However, the general assumption has been to bring small businesses aboard the Microsoft 365 Business platform.